Code-Institute-Submissions/CobraKai/README.md

 * Index.html
     * Images were square so i changed this to make it more visually appealing using chrome dev tools.
 [Without border radius](assets/images/border-radius.png) and then I added a border radius of 50% which is [here](assets/images/border-radius-after.png).

-    * The margin between the social media links were too close together so using dev tools I played around with the padding size and found one that worked which was 12px. [here](assets/images/social-media-icons-after.png).
+    * The margin between the social media links were too close together so using dev tools I played around with the padding size and found one that worked [here](assets/images/social-media-icons-after.png).